Flour de Liz

 A pin for Pinterest of a stack of four halves of Creme Egg Cookies showing the gooey creme egg centers.

-It seems like creme eggs are a controversial Easter candy.
-I think some people are turned off by the texture or color of the filling.
-I, on the other hand, absolutely love creme eggs.
 When I was a kid and Easter would overlap with Passover, I would hide Easter candy in my backpack until Passover was over because I loved it so much and couldn't skip out on it.
-Now I've combined two of my absolute favorite things in these Creme Egg Cookies!
-This super simple recipe needs just one bowl and no mixer, and it's beyond delicious!
+Now I've combined my favorite Easter candy with my favorite dessert in these Creme Egg Cookies.
+We wrap a delicious homemade cookie dough around an entire frozen Cadbury Creme Egg!
+This super simple recipe needs just one bowl, and it's beyond delicious!

 A stack of four halves of Creme Egg Cookies showing the gooey creme egg centers.